Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: Introduction

 \subsection{Context and motivation}

 Noise resulting from unwanted interactions between a quantum system of interest and its environment poses a major challenge towards implementing coherence-enabled quantum technologies.
-In particular, the possibility to realize the potential of quantum computing with realistically noisy devices rests on the validity of cornerstone fault-tolerance threshold theorems \cite{manny1998,dorit1998,preskill1998,dorit2008,preskill2013}, according to which arbitrarily accurate quantum computation of arbitrary size can be achieved with bounded resources, provided that the noise is sufficiently uncorrelated in time and space, and sufficiently weak -- allowing for arbitrary operations to be executed with an ``error per gate'' (EPG) below a threshold value.
-At the circuit-level description, the impact of noise is typically modeled in terms of local Markovian Pauli (or, more generally, local Markovian) channels, whereby errors are treated as local and stochastic; thus, the EPG can be naturally defined in terms of (classical) error probabilities and gate infidelities, or otherwise bounded in terms of appropriate distance measures \cite{Sanders_2016}.
+In particular, the possibility to realize the potential of quantum computing with realistically noisy devices rests on the validity of cornerstone fault-tolerance threshold theorems~\cite{manny1998,dorit1998,preskill1998,dorit2008,preskill2013}, according to which arbitrarily accurate quantum computation of arbitrary size can be achieved with bounded resources, provided that the noise is sufficiently uncorrelated in time and space, and sufficiently weak. {This then allows} for arbitrary operations to be executed with an ``error per gate'' (EPG) below a threshold value.
+At the circuit-level description, the impact of noise is typically modeled in terms of local Markovian Pauli (or, more generally, local Markovian) channels, whereby errors are treated as local and stochastic. {Under these assumptions, the EPG can be naturally defined and computed} in terms of (classical) error probabilities and gate infidelities, or otherwise bounded in terms of appropriate distance measures \cite{Sanders_2016}.